alsonshareef/loan-shark/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+After cloning project, open root directory of project and run:
 ```
 npm install
 ```

-And to run the app, go to root directory of project and run:
+And to run the app:

 ```
 node index.js